 Hi, my name is Joan Donogh.
-I grew up in the small rural prairie town of Souris, Manitoba, Canada.
+I grew up in the small rural prairie town of Souris, Manitoba, Canada in the 60’s and 70’s.
 Every Sunday we would go to my Grandma and Grandpa’s for dinner.
 There were two alternating menus – roast chicken and roast beef.

 My Grandma was Cornish, and she was defined by her cooking.
 She baked buns every week.
 There are stories that when we grandchildren visited we went straight to the fridge or the cupboard for a cookie, then we would say hello – but I am sure they can’t be true!

 The only spices that existed in Grandma’s kitchen, I think, were salt and pepper.
 Plain, no nonsense, meat and potatoes, that’s how my Mother learned to cook.
 Although, for Mom, cooking was mostly a chore – making a full dinner, including dessert, day in and day out, for five people.

 Luckily, I loved cooking, and I began at an early age to bake cakes and cookies, and soon graduated to casseroles, pies, and bread.
 I cut recipes out of the daily newspaper and tried them out every week.
 My two brothers became accomplished cooks too.

 When I turned 18, I moved to Toronto, and have been in Ontario ever since.
 I lived in the Toronto area for around 25 years and worked in downtown Toronto.
 When I started working for myself I was fortunate to call Wasaga Beach, Ontario my home, and to be able to spend my summers in the Muskoka region of Ontario.
 Now I am lucky to live in the beautiful Okanagan Valley in BC (wine country – see the photo above!)
 And of course, my culinary experiences have broadened a lot.
 But still – there’s something about a taste of home.